continuedev/continue/docs/docs/walkthroughs/quick-actions.md

     "quickActions": [
       {
         "title": "Detailed explanation",
-        "prompt": "Explain the following code in detail, inlcuding all methods and properties.", "sendToChat": true
+        "prompt": "Explain the following code in detail, including all methods and properties.", "sendToChat": true
       }
     ]